alienator88/Sentinel/README.md

 </p>
 </br>

+> [!NOTE]
+> Sentinel is now signed/notarized with an Apple Developer account.
+>
+> ### <ins>Updating Sentinel to the signed/notarized version</ins>
+> Any app on version `v1.4 and below` that used the old unsigned certificate had its authorization revoked when I switched to signing/notarizing the app with a valid apple certificate.
+With this in mind, the auto-updater built-in to the app and homebrew updating will likely not work.
+This will require you to manually remove the old app and download the latest version from GitHub to get to the signed version successfully.

 A GUI for controlling Gatekeeper and more, written in SwiftUI.
 Using this as a learning opportunity for Swift as I'm new to it.